ArchipelagoMW/Archipelago/docs/contributing.md

 * **Follow styling guidelines.**
-  Please take a look at the [code style documentation](/docs/style.md) to ensure uniformity and ease of communication.
+  Please take a look at the [code style documentation](/docs/style.md) to ensure ease of communication and uniformity.

 * **Ensure that critical changes are covered by tests.**
 It is strongly recommended that unit tests are used to avoid regression and to ensure everything is still working.